THE LOFT TEEN ARTS PROJECT

 A Visual Arts Commission for Chicago Youth

 We are thrilled to announce the incredible winners of the Loft Teen Arts Project visual arts commission competition.
-These artists' original artworks will be displayed in The Loft—Steppenwolf’s first-ever dedicated education space that encompasses the entire fourth floor of its trailblazing new Arts and Education Center.
+These artists' original artworks will be displayed in The Loft—Steppenwolf’s first-ever dedicated education space that encompasses the entire fourth floor of the Liz and Eric Lefkofsky Arts and Education Center.

 The Loft Teen Arts Project commission winners include five individuals and two groups:

 Elizabeth Cervantes (age 18) from Mount Greenwood with an oil painting project

 Alyha Khalil (age 16) from Irving Park with an oil painting project